bkil/gemiweb0/doc/html-spec.md

 * textarea (name)
 * script (src, onerror)

-With a limitation of supporting up to one form input or textarea element along with a submit button and up to 1 form per web page.
+With a limitation of supporting up to one of a form input or a textarea element along with a submit button and up to 1 form per web page.

 ## Attributes to interpret

-id or name should be followed for fragment linking and may improve with preserving scroll position, focus or form input
+id or name should be followed for fragment linking and may improve user experience by allowing to preserve scroll position, focus or form input

 ### Accessibility